Dr. Sheri R. Noviello, Interim Provost and Vice President for Academic Affairs

 NOTE: MATH 1113 or MATH 1113H (or higher) is required of all students majoring in (or intending to transfer within the University System with a major in) architecture, astronomy, biology, chemistry, computer science, engineering technology, geology, geography (B.S.), forestry, pharmacy, mathematics, physical therapy, physics, or secondary education (biology, chemistry, mathematics, or physics).
 MATH 2261 (or higher) is required of all students intending to transfer within the University System with a major in engineering.

-Area C: Humanities, Fine Arts, and Ethics
+Arts, Humanities, and Ethics

-Courses in Area C: 6 semester hours
+Courses in Arts, Humanities, and Ethics: 6 semester hours

 Select one of the following:3